Strictly No Poetry

 In these forty-eight remarkable individual poems and sequences, Mathews lays out his witness to the travails and joys of youth and age, to the passing political parade and the intimacies of nature, to the exigencies of parenthood, of frailty and endurance.
 Informed by a Dublin sensibility, he holds fast to spiritual traditions while testing the parameters and indulgences of the modern world.
 His voice, by times Keatsian in its lyric penetration, is humanist in its instincts, universal in its reach, and exerts a singularity that leaves no shadow.

 Aidan Mathews was born in Dublin in 1956 and attended UCD and Stanford University in the USA.
-He is an award-winning playwright, novelist and short-story writer, whose last collection, Charlie Chaplin’s Wishbone and Other Stories, was published by Lilliput Press in 2015.
-He is currently a radio drama producer in RTÉ.
+He is an award-winning playwright, novelist and short-story writer, whose last collection, Charlie Chaplin’s Wishbone and Other Stories, was published by the Lilliput Press in 2015.
+He was a radio drama producer with RTÉ for over thirty years until retiring in 2020.

 |Dimensions||129 × 198 mm|